 Successful post-doctoral applicants will receive a stipend comparable to the salary of a Visiting Assistant Professor; successful pre-doctoral applicants will receive a stipend comparable to the salary of an Instructor.
 In addition, Fellows will receive office space equipped with computer technology, access to Stockton University facilities, and opportunity for mentoring by a Stockton University faculty member.
 Fellows are expected to teach two courses in their area of expertise each semester, and are expected to participate in a significant project such as a creative/research project, curriculum development project, community engagement project, or comparable activity.
 Fellows will make at least one presentation on campus that showcases their work and agree to complete an exit interview.

 Eligibility and Application Process

-Both advanced graduate students and recent PhDs are welcome to apply.
-Graduate students should be close to finishing their dissertation, and recent PhDs should be no more than two years beyond their graduation date.
-If accepted, fellows should consider the program their principal form of employment while in residence.
+Advanced graduate students and recent PhD/EdD recipients are eligible to apply for this Fellowship.
+Graduate students should be close to finishing the dissertation, and recent PhD/EdD recipients should be no more than two years beyond graduation.

 Applicants must submit a CV, cover letter, syllabi for two courses, and contact information for three references.
 In the cover letter, applicants should describe their background, approach to teaching, interest in Stockton University, the applicant's anticipated significant project, and other contributions the applicant hopes to make while at Stockton University.